slider23/kohana-assets/README.md

   - If the asset has already been compiled, it'll exist in the `DOCROOT/assets/` folder and be served directly by Apache.
-  - Otherwise, the following are possible source files in `APPATH/assets/`:
-      - A single file `css/default.(css|less)`.
-      - All `\*.(css|less)` files directly under the directory `css/default/`.
+  - Otherwise, it'll look for APPPATH/assets/css/default.(css|less).
   - The source files are compiled and written to `DOCROOT/assets/default.css`.

 This is the same for JavaScript (.js) assets.
 Output is minified and, depending on your Kohana configuration, gzipped.
 For assets that do not need to be compiled (e.g. images), a symbolic link is created to the source in `DOCROOT/assets/`.

 Caveats
 -------